Metrics on completely positive maps via noncommutative geometry: Preliminaries

 \subsection{Lipschitz seminorms and spectral triples}

-We remind the reader about basic notions from quantum metric geometry, in particular the definition of a Lipschitz seminorm.
-There are numerous definitions in the literature, e.g. \cite{Rieffel2004, RieffelGHdistanceforQMS, RieffelMatricialBridges, Kaad24}, all of which are related and serve different purposes.
-In the sequel we will find it beneficial to use the definition from \cite{KaadKyed2025}.
+We remind the reader about basic notions from quantum metric geometry, in particular the definition of a Lipschitz seminorm and of a compact quantum metric space.
+There are numerous definitions in the literature, e.g., \cite{Rieffel2004, RieffelGHdistanceforQMS, RieffelMatricialBridges, Kaad24}, all of which are related and serve different purposes.
+In the sequel we will find it beneficial to use the terminology from \cite{KaadKyed2025}.